16 May 2019

 The entire Hiko nose threadlift takes approximately 20 minutes

 Hannah had her Hiko nose threadlift done recently.
 She had nose fillers too previously and shares about her experience between the Hiko nose threadlift vs nose fillers.
 Click here to read more!

 There is negligible downtime for the nose threadlift and you can return to your daily activities and work immediately after the Hiko nose threadlift.
-Unlike nose fillers, the Hiko nose threadlift is very stable and secure and the nose threads will not be displaced or migrate even with pressure to the nose.
+I prefer the nose threadlift to nose fillers because Hiko nose threadlift is very stable and secure.
+The nose threads will not be displaced or migrate even with pressure to the nose.
 You can also apply makeup to the nose after the nose threadlift.
 There is very little bruising and swelling.
 The swelling is usually due to the injection of local anaesthesia.

 The Hiko nose threadlift is much safer than nose fillers mainly because there is no risk of vessel occlusion and the attendant complications like skin necrosis and blindness